On the exact feasibility of convex scenario programs with discarded constraints: Tightness of the bound of Theorem

 \begin{assump} Fix any $S = \{ \delta_1, \ldots, \delta_{m} \} \in \Delta^m $ and let $ C \subset S $.
 For any $ k \in \{ 0, \ldots, \ell \} $ and $ \delta \in S$ such that $ \delta \in \mathrm{supp}(x^\star_{k}(C)) $, we have that

 for all $ J \subset C \setminus \big( \cup_{j=0}^{k-1} \mathrm{supp}(x^\star_{j}(C)) \cup \{ \delta \} \big) $ with $ |J| = d $. \end{assump}

 Assumption~\ref{assum:tight_result} imposes a restriction on the class of fully-supported problems.
 For instance, the pictorial example of Figure~\ref{fig:pic-example} does not satisfy Assumption~\ref{assum:tight_result}, even though all the intermediate problems $ P_k $ are fully-supported, as the dashed-blue removed constraint is not violated by the resulting solution.
-Indeed, Assumption~\ref{assum:tight_result} requires that, with $ \mathbb{P}^m $ probability, whenever a sample belongs to the support scenarios of any intermediate problem, then the scenario associated with it is violated by all the solutions that could have been obtained using any subset of cardinality $ d $ from the remaining samples.
-Note that verifying Assumption 4 is hard in general; we show in the next subsection an example that satisfies this requirement and admits an analytic solution.
-Assumption~\ref{assum:tight_result} is similar to the requirement of Theorem \ref{theo:sampl-disc}~\cite{CG:11,Cal:10}, however, in Theorem~\ref{theo:main_result_tight} below we exploit it in conjunction with the discarding scheme of Figure~\ref{fig:proposed_scheme} to show that the result of Theorem~\ref{theo:main_result_fully_supp} is tight.
+Indeed, Assumption~\ref{assum:tight_result} requires that, with $ \mathbb{P}^m $-probability one, whenever a sample belongs to the support scenarios of any intermediate problem, then the scenario associated with it is violated by all the solutions that could have been obtained using any subset of cardinality $ d $ from the remaining samples.
+Note that Assumption~\ref{assum:tight_result} is similar to the requirement of Theorem \ref{theo:sampl-disc}~\cite{CG:11,Cal:10}, however, in Theorem~\ref{theo:main_result_tight} below we exploit it in conjunction with the discarding scheme of Figure~\ref{fig:proposed_scheme} to show that the result of Theorem~\ref{theo:main_result_fully_supp} is tight.
 This serves as a constructive argument for the existential result of~\cite{CG:11}.

-Note that in this paper we do not offer any means to check the validity of Assumption~\ref{assum:tight_result}; however, we show that this c;ass of problems is not empty in the next section.
+In this paper we do not offer any means to check the validity of Assumption~\ref{assum:tight_result}; however, observe that the scenario programs studied in Section \ref{sec:analytic_sol} satisfy such an assumption.

 \begin{theo} Consider Assumptions \ref{assump:Feas_Uniq}, \ref{assump:fully_supp}, and \ref{assum:tight_result}.
 Fix $\epsilon \in (0,1)$, set $r=\ell d$ and let $m > r+d$.
 Consider also the scenario discarding scheme as encoded by \eqref{eq:removed_constraint_fully_supp} and illustrated in Figure \ref{fig:proposed_scheme}, and let the minimizer of the $\ell$-th program be $x^\star(S) = x_{\ell}^\star(S)$.
 We then have that